kinecosystem/partners-docs/docs/api/BALANCE.md

 ```
 <!--Android-->
 Create an `Observer` object and implements its `onChanged()` function.
->**NOTES:**
->* The `Observer` object sends a first update with the last known balance, and then opens a connection to the blockchain network to receive subsequent live updates.
 ```java
 // Add balance observer
 balanceObserver = new Observer<Balance>() {